bprinty/jest-axios/docs/guide/README.md

 ## Mocking Model Relations

-You can similarly use this pattern to automatically mock nested relation fetching.
+You can similarly use this pattern to automatically mock fetching nested resources.
 Let's say we want to track `authors` and `comments` related to a specific post.
 In this scenario, `posts` have a single author and multiple `comments`.
 To represent those relationships when defining data, you can use the following definitions:

 ```javascript
 import { Server } from 'jest-axios';